tedsluis/docker-dump1090/README.md

 Otherwise you may get an error message telling that it cannot connect to the docker daemon!

 ### Download the dockerfile
 This step is optional: If you don't build the image your self it will be downloaded the first time you try to run it.
-In this case continue at 'Run a docker container:'.
+In this case skip the sections 'Download the dockerfile', 'Tweak the dockerfile' and 'Build the docker image' continue at ['Run a docker container:'](https://github.com/tedsluis/docker-dump1090#run-a-docker-container).
 Download the dockerfile (select the version you want: The first is with heatmap & rangeview, the seconds is without, the third and fourth are for ARM):
 ````
 $ wget https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile